-5. Jukou Jie, August 2017.
+5. August 2017.
 Some of the most interesting food stalls, restaurants and dessert houses can be found in the narrow alleyways running off Zhongshan Road.
-Duck and dive between erratic moped drivers and take an unexpected turn or two.
+This is Jukou Jie alley where you can duck and dive between erratic moped drivers and take an unexpected turn or two.
 Before you know it you’ll be delightfully lost, standing outside a steamy dumpling house looking at the owner’s pet parrots hanging from a series of rusty cages.
 Ah, China.

 For more snapshots of this amazing city, check out My 5s from around Xiamen.